-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Credit Acceptance Corporation, a Michigan corporation, will be held at 400 Renaissance Center, 23rd Floor, Detroit, Michigan 48243, on Monday, May 19, 1997, at 9:00 a.m., local time, for the following purposes.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Credit Acceptance Corporation, a Michigan corporation, will be held at 400 Renaissance Center, 23rd Floor, Detroit, Michigan 48243, on Monday, May 19, 1997, at 9:00 a.m., local time, for the following purposes:

-- To elect six directors to serve until the 1998 Annual Meeting of Shareholders; and - 2.
-To approve a proposal to amend the Articles of Incorporation of the Company to increase the number of authorized Common Shares from 60,000,000 to 80,000,000; and - To approve a proposal to amend the 1992 Stock Option Plan to increase the number of shares subject to the plan from 4,000,000 to 5,000,000; - 4.
+- To elect six directors to serve until the 1998 Annual Meeting of Shareholders; and - To approve a proposal to amend the Articles of Incorporation of the Company to increase the number of authorized Common Shares to 80,000,000; and - 3.
+To approve a proposal to amend the 1992 Stock Option Plan to increase the number of shares subject to the plan to 5,000,000; and - 4.
 To transact such other business as may properly come before the meeting or any adjournment thereof.